-Our Board of Directors has amended our outside director equity compensation policy effective March 14, 2012.
-Beginning with our 2012 Annual Meeting, each non-employee director who first becomes a non-employee director will be automatically granted an initial stock option to purchase 35,000 shares of our common stock under the Director Plan on the date such person first becomes a non-employee director.
-A director who is an employee and who ceases to be an employee, but who remains a director will not receive such an initial award.
-The initial awards will vest over three years, with one-third of the shares subject to the option vesting on the one year anniversary of the date of grant, and the remaining shares vesting monthly over the following two years, provided such non-employee director continues to serve as a director through each vesting date.

-Under the amended outside director equity compensation policy, each non-employee director will be automatically granted an annual stock option to purchase 25,000 shares of our common stock under the Director Plan on the date of each annual meeting beginning on the date of the first annual meeting that is held at least four months after such non-employee director received his or her initial award, provided such non-employee director continues to serve as a director through such date.
-No awards are granted for committee participation.
+Equity Compensation: Each new non-employee director was granted a stock option to purchase 35,000 shares of our common stock under the terms of the 2010 Outside Director Equity Incentive Plan (the "Director Plan").
+These initial awards will vest over three years, with one-third of the shares subject to the option vesting on the one year anniversary of the date of grant, and the remaining shares vesting monthly over the following two years, provided such non-employee director continues to serve as a director through each vesting date.
+In addition, each non-employee director was automatically granted an annual stock option to purchase 25,000 shares of our common stock on the date of the annual meeting beginning on the date of the first annual meeting that is held at least four months after such non-employee director received his or her initial award, provided such non-employee director continues to serve as a director through such date.
 Such annual awards will vest monthly over one year, provided such non-employee director continues to serve as a director through each vesting date.